Best Honey for BBQ and Grilling

 Orange Blossom Honey

-Its natural citrus-floral character makes it exceptional for citrus-based marinades, Asian-style glazes, and seafood on the grill.
+Natural citrus-floral character makes it exceptional for citrus-based marinades, Asian-style glazes, and seafood on the grill.
 Pairs perfectly with lemon-herb chicken, glazed salmon, citrus-soy shrimp skewers, and Vietnamese-style grilled pork.
 One of the best honeys for honey-butter basting sauces where floral sweetness complements rather than overpowers delicate proteins.

 Florida orange blossom honey has the strongest citrus character — use for poultry, seafood, and pork glazes.
-Too delicate for heavily smoked brisket, but outstanding on fish and shellfish.
+Too delicate for heavily smoked brisket, but outstanding on grilled fish and shellfish.

 How to Use